Gideon-Stein/TBQN/README.md

 ## Comments

 * I am currently working on an PPO version which is not finished yet.
 Therefore, PPO named files are not finalized neither complete.
 They should be ignored.
-* Due to storage I can not include concrete studies and model runs in this repository.
-If you are interested in anything additional data feel free to write me.
+* Due to storage I cannot include concrete studies and model runs in this repository.
+If you are interested in anything additional data, feel free to write me.